astropy/sphinx-astropy/sphinx_astropy/tests/roots/test-example-gallery/links-demo-1.rst

 This page demonstrates that links (internal and external) can be resolved in standalone examples.

-.. example:: Intersphinx link
+.. example:: API link
    :tags: links

-   An intersphinx link: `example_func`.
+   An internal API link: `example_func`.

 .. example:: Ref link
    :tags: links